BibliothecaDAO/Frontinus-House-Docs/Builders Proposals/SWxRW Hackathon/Proposals.md

 - **Feedback & Next Steps:**
   - More hands-on tutorials needed for Web2 devs unfamiliar with StarkNet, developer-friendly documentation.

+Unlock: Ship Loot Hisorian to Mainnet in parallel with Lutte Caster.

 ---

 ### 6. AFK (Aligned Fam Kernel) by AFK